-A total of 15 intubated C57BL/6JRj mice breath samples were collected using a modified flexiVent® small animal ventilator (SCIREQ, Montreal, Quebec, Canada).
+A total of 15 intubated C57BL/6JRj mice breath samples were collected using gold-standard respiratory mechanics equipment - a modified flexiVent® small animal ventilator (SCIREQ, Montreal, Quebec, Canada).
 An ambient filter and a flexiVent filter were both connected to the ventilator by flexible tubing and a sorbent tube for breath collection (Figure 1).